Backgammon-/shrub/README.md

 demonstrate some of the "sins" of software security and how they may be mitigated.

-This aaplication is used from a client's computer to access various GitHub API endpoints.
+This aplication is used from a client's computer to access various GitHub API endpoints.
 Shrub uses a server application to actually format these requests and handle authentication for the user, such that a user who can SSH authenticate against the Shrub server will have their GitHub credentials stored for them.

+# Contents

+    shrub/
+    ├── README.md
+    ├── client
+    │   ├── shrub.py
+    │   └── shrublib
+    │       └── __init__.py
+    └── server
+        ├── shrubbery.py
+            └── shrubberylib
+                    └── __init__.py

+                    4 directories, 5 files